-No matter what your age or level of experience, whenever you ride a bike, in-line skate, ski, or engage in other activities during which your head is vulnerable to injury, a helmet should be worn.
-In fact, many states now have laws that require helmet use.
+No matter what your age or level of experience, whenever you ride a bike or scooter, in-line skate, skateboard, snow ski, or engage in other activities during which your head is vulnerable to injury, you should always wear a helmet.
+In fact, many states have laws that require helmet use.

-Children younger than 12 years should also wear helmets when sledding.
+Children under the age of 12 should also wear helmets when sledding.

 Why Helmets Should Be Worn